Glowrot/GuildRecipesXL/README.md

 **Version:** 0.1
 **Game Version:** Turtle WoW (Interface 11200)

+Forked by Glowrot.
+I have no idea how to code, but I made the UI bigger, so yeah. :D When you uninstall the original Guild Recipes, and install this one, it may not work until you /reload in-game.
+If it breaks, re-install the original, don't forget to /reload.

 GuilRecipes lets you view the recipes of other guild members using the addon.
 If you have GuildAlts installed it will show the main character for any alts sharing recipes.